 Regardless of what side of the genetically modified (GM) fence you sit on, avoiding GM ingredients is not easy.
 Some say that more than 75 percent of the food in grocery stores is genetically engineered or contains GM ingredients.
 Corn and soybeans top that list.
 And while corn may be the more prevalent crop, much of the GM corn goes to livestock feed.
 Soybeans and their products, however are in a surprising array of products we consume.
 Around 93 percent of soybeans grown in this United States have been genetically modified, reports Environmental Working Group.
 Meaning that if you want to avoid GM foods, watch out for labels that list soy proteins, soybean oil, soy milk, soy flour, soy sauce, tofu or soy lecithin unless they are certified organic or GMO-free.

 6. Never eat tilefish, shark, swordfish and king mackerel if you're worried about mercury.

 Methylmercury is a neurotoxin that can be harmful to the brain and nervous system when a person is exposed to too much of it.
 Thanks to human activity, it is found in most types of fish and in some fish in much higher concentrations that others.
-The FDA and the EPA have this to say to pregnant women, those who may become pregnant, breastfeeding mothers, and young children: Avoid tilefish from the Gulf of Mexico, shark, swordfish and king mackerel.
+The FDA and the Environmental Protection Agency have this to say to pregnant women, those who may become pregnant, breastfeeding mothers and young children: Avoid tilefish from the Gulf of Mexico, shark, swordfish and king mackerel.
 Sounds like a good plan for everyone.

 7. Never eat "industrial" hamburgers if you like clean food.